Email FacebookTwitterMenu burgerClose thin

 How a Living Trust Can Avoid Probate

 A trust bypasses probate because of its legal structure.
-When the grantor passes away, assets within the trust are directly transferred to the named beneficiaries by the successor trustee, avoiding the probate process.
-This approach not only conserves time and expenses but also keeps the estate’s details private, as the trust’s provisions aren’t part of public records, unlike a will.
+When the grantor passes away, assets within the trust are directly transferred to the named beneficiaries by the successor trustee, thus avoiding the probate process.
+This not only conserves time and expenses but also keeps the estate’s details private, as the trust’s provisions aren’t part of public records, unlike with a will.

 A living trust can be beneficial when you have complex family relationships, or when the estate has many properties across multiple states, as it can streamline the distribution of assets held in the trust and avoid several probate proceedings.